dariost/CodeColosseum/doc/src/cli/list.md

 This will print a list of available games.

 This subcommand can also be used to retrieve the description for a game.
-To do so the game bame must be specified after `list`.
+To do so the game name must be specified after `list`.
 For instance, to get the description for the game `roshambo` the following command can be used:

 ```shell